A Man Without Love

+"A Man Without Love" is a song written by Cyril Ornadel and Peter Callander and performed by Kenneth McKellar.
+It in the Eurovision Song Contest 1966.

 The song is a ballad, with McKellar comparing a man without love and a man with love.
 He explains that a man without love is "only half a man, this nothing", and a man "with love is everything in life".